Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Simulations

-For the jet's core half-opening angle we adopt the probability distribution of opening angles derived in \cite{RoucoEscorial2022} based on late-time X-ray observations of short GRBs and the corresponding constraints to the time of their jet break \cite{SariPiranHalpern1999,Rhoads1999,Frail2001,Nakar2002,Lamb2021rev}.
-As we have selected a truncation angle $\theta_\textrm{w}$ for the GJ structure that depends on the core angle, e.g., $\theta_\textrm{w}$\,$=$\,$4.9\theta_\textrm{c}$, we must set $\theta_\textrm{w}$\,$\leq$\,$\pi/2$ as an upper limit for the small sample of wide jets ($\theta_\textrm{c}$\,$>$\,$15$ deg; 0.26 rad) derived in \cite{RoucoEscorial2022}.
+For the jet's core half-opening angle we consider four different distributions, as listed in Table \ref{tab: simulationruns}.
+In our "RE23" distribution, we adopt the probability distribution of opening angles derived in \citet{RoucoEscorial2022} based on late-time X-ray observations of short GRBs and the corresponding constraints to the time of their jet break \citep{SariPiranHalpern1999,Rhoads1999,Frail2001,Nakar2002,Lamb2021rev}.
+As we have selected a truncation angle $\theta_\textrm{w}$ for the GJ structure that depends on the core angle, e.g., $\theta_\textrm{w}$\,$=$\,$4.9\theta_\textrm{c}$, we must set $\theta_\textrm{w}$\,$\leq$\,$\pi/2$ as an upper limit for the small sample of wide jets ($\theta_\textrm{c}$\,$>$\,$15$ deg; 0.26 rad) derived in \citep{RoucoEscorial2022}.
 In order to test the impact of the tail of wide core angles we also utilize a distribution of narrow opening angles described by a normal distribution with mean and standard deviation of $\log(\theta_\textrm{c}/\textrm{rad})$\,$=$\,$-1\pm0.15$.
-This distribution is centered at around 6 deg (0.1 rad) and chosen to match the approximately Gaussian distribution of core angles when excluding those with wide jets \cite{Fong2015,RoucoEscorial2022}.
-A major reason for this choice is that extremely wide jets (with opening angles as wide as 30 deg; 0.5 rad) will be detectable at extreme viewing angles covering all the way out to $\theta_\textrm{v}$\,$\approx$\,$\pi/2$\footnote{We performed tests including a counter-jet within \texttt{afterglowpy} \cite[e.g.,][]{Ryan2023,Li2024counterjet}, but found the impact on afterglow detection to be negligible.}, and we wish to ensure that this small sample of events (which are quite different from the inferred core angle for GW170817 of $\sim$\,$3$\,$-$\,$5$ deg; 0.07 rad) do not significantly impact our results.
-We discuss this further in \S \ref{sec: AGparamimpact}.
+This distribution, listed as "Narrow" in Table \ref{tab: simulationruns}, is centered at around 6 deg (0.1 rad) and chosen to match the approximately Gaussian distribution of core angles when excluding those with wide jets \citep{Fong2015,RoucoEscorial2022}.
+A major reason for this choice is that extremely wide jets (with opening angles as wide as 30 deg; 0.5 rad) will be detectable at extreme viewing angles covering all the way out to $\theta_\textrm{v}$\,$\approx$\,$\pi/2$\footnote{We performed tests including a counter-jet within \texttt{afterglowpy} \citep[e.g.,][]{Ryan2023,Li2024counterjet}, but found the impact on afterglow detection to be negligible.}, and we wish to test how this small sample of events (which are quite different from the inferred core angle for GW170817 of $\sim$\,$3$\,$-$\,$5$ deg; 0.06 rad) impacts our results.
+We do find a significant impact, and discuss this further in \S \ref{sec: AGparamimpact}.
+To also test events similar to GW170817, we simulate Run 6 with $\theta_\textrm{c}$ fixed to a value of 3.4 degrees, labeled as "Fixed" in Table \ref{tab: simulationruns}.
+Lastly, for a more realistic case than Run 6, we apply our "Very Narrow" distribution: a normal distribution with mean and standard deviation of $\log(\theta_\textrm{c}/\textrm{rad})$\,$=$\,$-1.23\pm0.15$.
+This distribution centers at around 3.4 degrees, thus still testing events similar to GW170817 but allowing for variation.
+We choose Run 7 with our Very Narrow distribution as our fiducial and most conservative run that still allows us to sample from a distribution of core opening angles.